 Wanna hear what it sounds like?

-This sound was taken with the baffle out (hard to remove!), and while it may not sound like it – the thing is loud, especially at revs when the exhaust flap opens.
-I’m undecided yet but it’s pretty darn loud so I’m alternating it a bit – baffle in baffle out.
+This sound was taken with the baffle out (hard to remove!), and while it may not sound like it - the thing is loud, especially at revs when the exhaust flap opens.
+I'm undecided yet, but it's pretty darn loud, so I'm alternating it a bit - baffle in baffle out.

 The performance gain is significant down low, you almost get another 1000rpm from where it pulls cleanly.
 Fire open the accelerator and it the difference is noticeable.
 More urgency and pop right away.
 Make sure you hang on properly!
 Conveniently the baffle can go in and out depending on your mood or disposition.
 Baffle goes in on a hangover for sure.
 So is that Akra worth it?
 Absolutely.
-Not only does is give your bike a more premium look, it sounds better, goes better and saves a few pounds.
+Not only does is give your bike a more premium look, but it also sounds better, goes better and saves a few pounds.
 I paid around $1000 AUD for it.